Mohamed-Elwan/my-laravel-starter/readme.md

-<p align="center">My Laravel Starter</p>
+<h1 align="center">My Laravel Starter</h1>

 ## About my-laravel-starter

-It's a Laravel based project that I use as a starting point to my projects.
+It's a `Laravel 5.4` based project that I use as a starting point to my projects.
 I'll keep it generic and editable as much as I can.

-## TODO list
+## To-Do list
 A list of features upcoming to the project:
 - authentication & authorization
 - pages manager